 Affenpinschers are one of IndulgeYourPet’s top “Toy Dog” choices for people who work at home.

 Affenpinschers are high-energy doggies and are ready to rumble!
-After all, since their main job was working the stables, they still have the energy to put in a full day of work.
-Now this doesn’t mean that you’re necessarily going to have to walk around the neighborhood all day long because let’s face it, Affehpinschers are pretty small dogs and if you’ve ever been in a room with one, you’ll know that Affenpinschers don’t need a ton of room to get a lot of exercise….
+After all, since their main job was working the stables, they still had the energy to put in a full day.
+Now this doesn’t mean that you’re necessarily going to have to walk around the neighborhood all day long because, let’s face it, Affehpinschers are pretty small dogs, and if you’ve ever been in a room with one, you’ll know that Affenpinschers don’t need a ton of space to get a lot of exercise….

-“These dogs bounce all around the room, like electrified ping pong balls!”
+“These dogs bounce around the room like electrified ping-pong balls!”

 So…